-In 1940, 357 Beacon was acquired by John Philip Manning, a salesman, and his wife, Marion C. (McDonald) Dutton Manning, who continued to operate it as a lodging house.
-They were the assessed owners of 357 Beacon from 1941.
-They also owned 359 Beacon, where they lived and operated a lodging house.
+On July 11, 1940, 357 Beacon was acquired from the Union Savings Bank by John Philip Manning, a salesman, and his wife, Marion C. (McDonald) Dutton Manning, who operated it as a lodging house.
+They owned and lived at 359 Beacon, which they also operated as a lodging house.

-357-359 Beacon both continued to be operated as lodging houses.
+357-359 Beacon continued to be operated as lodging houses.
 The legal occupancy of 357 Beacon, however, was as a single-family dwelling.

-By 1972, Edward Swartz had leased 357-359 Beacon to Emerson College for use as a dormitory.
+By 1971, he had leased 357-359 Beacon to Emerson College for use as a dormitory.